loumexx/ncr-map/README.md

 # NCR Map App

-This project is a recreation of @denzdelvillar 's Philippine map, but in a smaller scale, only containing the 17 different cities in the National Captial Region of the Philippines.
+This project is a recreation of [@denzdelvillar](https://github.com/denzdelvillar)'s Philippine map, but in a smaller scale, only containing the 17 different cities in the National Captial Region of the Philippines.

 ## Technologies used: